Arnaldo66/crypto_manage/README.md

   - for cache (redis, memcached ..) puts moment value in cache for front.
 Reload it by cron
   - Do a game trading free with false money
   - Create home page, array of currency.
 Login and register link to.
   - Create page.
 Contact && about.
-This
+  - Create a widget with 10 interesting crypto.
+This widget is parametrable by user on his account